Helixa Cred Score: A Dynamic Credibility Framework for Autonomous AI Agents

 A rating system is only as valuable as its resistance to manipulation.
 Cred Score employs multiple layers of anti-gaming protection:

-5.1 Score Decay
+6.1 Score Decay

 Agents that cease activity will see their scores degrade over time.
-The planned decay rate is -2 points per week of inactivity, applied to the Onchain Activity and External Activity sub-scores.
+The planned decay rate is -2 points per week of inactivity, applied to the Agent Wallet Activity and External Activity sub-scores.
 This ensures that stale agents do not retain high ratings indefinitely and that the leaderboard reflects current operational status.

 decay_penalty = max(0, weeks_inactive × 2)